jdvera/coffeeV2/README.md

 # Coffee Connect #
 ### An App to help indecicive people figure out where to meet ###

-Note - For the app to work as intended, it will need access to the user's current location.  **This location is not permanently saved anywhere, and is only used to define the map's starting center**
+Note - For the app to work as intended, it will need access to the user's current location.  **This location is not permanently stored anywhere, and is only used to define the map's starting center**

 To use the app:
 - One person in the group will need to go to the [homepage](https://whispering-peak-26762.herokuapp.com/)